5. What happens at an election count? A step-by-step guide

 The ballot boxes arrive

-Once polls close, staff will deliver the ballot boxes containing postal votes and the ballot boxes from the polling stations to the count venue.
+Once polls close, staff deliver the ballot boxes containing postal votes and the ballot boxes from the polling stations to the count venue.

-Stage one: counting/verifying the ballot papers
+Stage one: verifying the ballot papers

-Stage two: sorting the ballot papers
+Stage two: mixing the ballot papers

-Ballot papers not marked with an ‘X’ in the box next to a candidate are passed to the Returning Officer or a Deputy to check – as long the voter’s intention is clear, their vote can be accepted as valid and be counted.
+Ballot papers not marked with an ‘X’ in the box next to a candidate are passed to the Returning Officer or a Deputy Returning Officer to check – as long the voter’s intention is clear, their vote can be accepted as valid and be counted.

 Stage three: counting the votes!